Completing the FAFSA

 - Central Processing Center will perform the calculation to determine the student's financial aid eligibility.

-- Within one to three days after the FAFSA is submitted the student should receive a Student Aid Report (SAR).
-The SAR is the official determination by the DOE about whether or not the student qualifies for different types of federal assistance.
+- The student should receive a Student Aid Report (SAR) within one to three days after the FAFSA is submitted.
+The SAR is the official determination by the Department of Education (DOE) about whether or not the student qualifies for different types of federal assistance.
 If a student receives a SAR that indicates they do not qualify for federal assistance, they should contact the Financial Aid Office to determine if alternative sources are available.

 - Review the SAR carefully and make corrections to any errors on the processed FAFSA.